Say, your practice or writing time arrives, and you race off to do some chore.

 If that scenario sounds familiar, you’re not alone.
-Artists of every sort contend with avoidant behaviors.
+Creative people of every sort contend with avoidant behaviors.

 Why do we sidestep practicing, writing, and doing other creative tasks?
 Often, the answer stems from the nature of creative work.